 The general method of instruction is by individual criticism of studio work.
 The purpose of this training is to develop the students' natural abilities and to enable them to acquire and develop technique.
-The various classifications of study are closely allied, and students in one department are privileged to work in the other departments by arrangement with the Administrator of the Schools.
+The various classifications of study are closely allied and students in one department are privileged to work in the other departments by arrangement with the Curator.
 This entails no additional fee.